Neonatal respiratory distress syndrome (RDS) is a problem often seen in premature babies. The condition makes it hard for the baby to breathe.

 - The space surrounding the lungs (pneumothorax)

-- The space in the chest between two lungs (pneumomediastinum)
+- The space in the chest between the lungs (pneumomediastinum)

 - The area between the heart and the thin sac that surrounds the heart (pneumopericardium)

 Other conditions associated with RDS or extreme prematurity may include:

 - Bleeding into the brain (intraventricular hemorrhage of the newborn)

 - Bleeding into the lung (pulmonary hemorrhage; sometimes associated with surfactant use)

 - Problems with lung development and growth (bronchopulmonary dysplasia)